 Washtenaw County Community Support & Treatment Services works to ensure that all consumers have a high level of satisfaction with the services provided by our staff.
 If you are not satisfied, we are committed to addressing your concerns or complaints.

-Often, there is more than one way to appeal so if one method doesn't work, you may use another.
-When you disagree with a decision its usually a good idea to talk to your staff worker first.
-If that doesnt work, you can talk to the supervisor.
+Often, there is more than one way to address your concerns so if one method doesn't work, you may use another.
+When you disagree with a decision it’s usually a good idea to talk to your staff worker first.
+If that doesn’t work, you can talk to the supervisor.

-You can file a grievance at any time by calling or writing to your Member Services or to your Local Grievance & Appeals Officer.
+You can file a grievance at any time by calling or writing to Customer Services.
 If you do not get an answer about your grievance in 60 days, you can file an appeal.

 An appeal is filed when a decision is made about your services that you do not agree with.
-For example you might file a grievance if you have been denied services that you have requested, if your services are denied, reduced, suspended or stopped.
-You can also appeal your Person Centered Plan if you werent invited to participate or if you do not agree with the final plan.
+For example you might file an appeal if you have been denied services that you have requested, or if your services are reduced, suspended, or stopped.
+You can also appeal your Person Centered Plan (Individualized Plan of Service) if you weren’t invited to participate or if you do not agree with the final plan.